-STUDENTS ENTERING THE 9TH GRADE IN 2021 AND BEYOND
+STUDENTS ENTERING THE 9TH GRADE IN 2024 AND BEYOND

+STUDENTS ENTERING THE 7 ORADE IN 2024 AND

-English Language Arts (ELA)
+English Language Arts (ELA) 4.0 credits

 Mathematics 3.0 credits

-Math or Math Related
+Math or Math Related 1.0 credits

 Science 3.0 credits

-Social Studies
+Social Studies 3.5 credits

-Health/Physical Education
+Health/Physical Education 1.0 credits

-Visual/Performing/Applied Arts
+Visual/Performing/Applied Arts 1.0 credits

-World Languages
+World Languages 2.0 credits

-Electives
+Electives 3.5 credits

 Total

-If a student has not met the World Language requirements in K-8, they
+If a student has not met the World Langua age requirements in K-8, they

-must take two (2) credits of World Language during their High School
+must take two (2) credits of World Langua ge during their High School

 years.
-Students may substitute one (1) credit of World language with a
+Students may substitute one (1) cred lit of World language with a

 CTE or Visual/Performing Arts course.
-Economics can be substituted

-with Personal Economics.